-In January 2017, CML and Cornish Lithium Limited ("CLL"), a private UK company, entered into an exploration option agreement whereby CLL has the right to explore for, and potentially develop, lithium in hot springs brines and associated geothermal energy from the Company's mineral rights in Cornwall, UK.
+In January 2017, CML and Cornish Lithium Limited ("CLL", subsequently renamed Cornish Lithium Plc), a private UK company, entered into an exploration option agreement whereby CLL has the right to explore for, and potentially develop, lithium in hot springs brines and associated geothermal energy from the Company's mineral rights in Cornwall, UK.
 The Company will have a 25% free carried interest in the first project to have a bankable feasibility study completed on it, after which the Company will be required to contribute its share of development costs or be diluted.
 The Company will have a 10% free carried interest on subsequent development projects as well as a 2% gross revenue royalty payable from the production of metals from brines or from any geothermal energy produced and sold by CLL.

 Under the terms of the agreement, CLL agreed to issue common shares with a value US\$50,000 concurrently with its first financing and, to keep the agreement in good standing, to issue common shares with a value of US\$50,000 on the first, second, third and fourth anniversary of the agreement.
 From the fifth anniversary date of the agreement, CLL will make annual payments of US\$100,000, in cash or common shares of CLL, at its election.
 From the tenth anniversary date of the agreement, CLL will make annual payments of US\$500,000 in cash or common shares of CLL, at its election, of which 50% of the payment will be considered an advance royalty payment.
-During the year ended January 31, 2023, the Company recorded a recovery against exploration and evaluation assets of \$137,062 (2022 - \$129,252) for the fair value of the CLL shares received.
+During the eleven months ended December 31, 2023, the Company recorded a recovery against exploration and evaluation assets of \$Nil (year ended January 31, 2023 - \$137,062) for the fair value of the CLL shares received.